eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/o-catalogues-for-attestations.md

 (e.g., section 3.15).
 This should be rephrased to `catalogue of schemes for the attestation of attributes`.

 Similarly, Section 5.5 of the ARF has to be re-written and adapted to the definitions set in Section 2 of this document.

+Finally, Section 5.5 will be revised to clearly state that the catalogue of attributes will be used by QTSPs, and that each Member State remains free to implement its own verification mechanisms, including the use of OOTS.

 ## 4 References